As a leading multi-disciplinary set we are committed to providing you with expert advocacy and quality advice.

 A mini-pupillage with Goldsmith Chambers is an excellent opportunity to experience life in Chambers and to gain an insight into our work by shadowing barristers over the course of a week.
 Our mini-pupillages are not assessed and nor do we require you to have completed a mini-pupillage in chambers in order to be considered for pupillage.
 However, it is strongly recommended that if you are thinking of applying for pupillage at Goldsmith Chambers you undertake a mini-pupillage so that you have an opportunity to see the sort of work we do and for us to meet you.
 The majority of our mini-pupils will spend their time with criminal barristers.
 However, as we are a common law set, there may be opportunities to observe civil, immigration and family cases.
 Applications will only be considered from those applicants who are over 18 and have completed their first year of university studies.
 Mini-pupillages are available in the following periods (please note application deadlines):

 We are unable to offer mini-pupillages outside these periods.
 We recognise that undertaking mini-pupillages alongside work, studies, caring and other commitments can be difficult.
-We therefore offer mini-pupillages of varying lengths, usually 3-5 days.
+We therefore offer mini-pupillages of varying lengths, up to 3 days.
 You are asked to specify the length of mini-pupillage sought within your application.
 To apply, please send the following to Mini-Pupillage@goldsmithchambers.com:

 It is our policy to treat everyone equally and fairly and we assess all applicants on merit alone, without reference to their race, sex, pregnancy and maternity, gender reassignment, sexual orientation, marriage and civil partnership, disability, age, religion or belief.
 Race encompasses colour, ethnic or national origin and nationality.